nicodimov/web-driver/README.md

 ## Known Issues

-With Firefox driver (geckodriver 0.21) there is an issue when tries to change the current tab
+With Firefox driver (geckodriver 0.21) there is an issue when tries to change the current tab.
+Only tests under Chrome (chromedriver) is working so far.